GarageInc/telegram-bot-boilerplate/README.md

 ## 🎯 What is This?

-A complete, battle-tested template for building **Telegram Mini Apps** with real-time gameplay, live leaderboards, and viral referral mechanics.
+A complete, battle-tested template for building **Telegram Mini Apps** with real-time gameplay, live leaderboards, viral referral mechanics, and a **comment service** for social engagement.
 Built with modern technologies and designed for scale.

 ### Perfect For:

 - 🎮 **Game Developers** - Build viral clicker games, idle games, or competitive experiences
+- 💬 **Community Builders** - Create discussion platforms with nested comments
 - 🚀 **Startup Founders** - Launch your MVP in hours, not weeks
 - 💼 **Agencies** - White-label template for client projects
 - 🎓 **Learners** - Study a production-grade Telegram bot architecture